8 Things Socially Intelligent People Never Do

 Socially intelligent people usually accept that regardless of appearances, everyone has many positive qualities to offer, not just negative.

 People who know how to relate to others find the positive in their behavior as well as that of others.
 This is because they have a higher degree of self confidence and try to make the best of every situation they find themselves in.

 However, you can turn this habit around, and instead of focusing on all the possible bad outcomes, face interactions with a positive attitude.
 You may be surprised that this works even with relationships that didn’t work out.

 When you find yourself in a social situation, your body posture sends a message to others.
 Socially intelligent people make sure the message their bodies send is positive.

 Also read: A Woman’s Most Beautiful Curve is Her Smile

 Waiting for others to contact you and invite you to do things is a waste of your time.
 Socially intelligent people know that social relationships are based on mutual effort.

-- Stay in touch with phone calls or text messages.
+- Stay in touch with phone calls or text messages

-- Visit your friends.
+- Visit your friends

-- Organize a get-together.
+- Organize a get-together

 Although some people are born with a more developed social intelligence, anyone can perfect it if they pay attention.
 In the end, it’s only about practicing these simple habits.